ultrasaurus/openopps-platform/INSTALL.md

     ALTER SCHEMA public OWNER TO midas;
     \q

 Install node.js.
-As of Feb 2015 Node.js has moved to 0.12 for its stable version.
-But many dependencies, especially native compiled packages, don't work with 0.12 yet.
-So consider running Node.js 0.10.
-Consider using [nvm](https://github.com/creationix/nvm) to manage Node versions.
-Once installed and sourced into your environment nvm can handle manage versions.
+The example commands below use [nvm](https://github.com/creationix/nvm) which is not required, but we find helpful to manage Node versions, when working other Node projects.

 So back to the command line.
 We assume that nvm is installed and set up (added to `.bashrc` or equivalent).

-    nvm install 4.2.2
+    nvm install 8.9.0
-    nvm alias default 4.2.2
+    nvm alias default 8.9.0
-    nvm version             # should be v4.2.2
+    nvm version             # should be v8.9.0

 Then follow platform-independent steps below starting at [clone the git repository](#clone-the-git-repository).